2003 Austrian Grand Prix

 The 2003 Austrian Grand Prix (formally known as A1 Grand Prix von Österreich 2003) was a Formula One motor race held on 18 May 2003 at the A1-Ring.
 It was the sixth round of the 2003 Formula One season and the 27th Austrian Grand Prix.
 The 69-lap race was won by Michael Schumacher driving a Ferrari car after starting from pole position.
 Kimi Räikkönen finished second driving for McLaren with Rubens Barrichello third in the other Ferrari.
 It was the last Austrian Grand Prix to be held until it returned to the renamed Red Bull Ring in 2014.

+It was Ferrari's last win in Austria until 2022.

 Background

 The Grand Prix was contested by ten teams with two drivers each.
 The teams (also known as constructors) were Ferrari, Williams, McLaren, Renault, Sauber, Jordan, Jaguar, BAR, Minardi and Toyota.
 It was announced in January 2003 that the Austrian Grand Prix would be dropped from the Formula One calendar in 2004, three years before the contract for the race was due to expire.
 This was because an exit clause was enabled in response to the European Union pushing forward a ban on tobacco advertising to 1 October 2005.

 Before the race, McLaren driver Kimi Räikkönen led the Drivers' Championship with 32 points, ahead of Michael Schumacher (28) and Fernando Alonso (25).
 Rubens Barrichello was fourth with 20 points, while David Coulthard was a close fifth with 19 points.
 In the Constructors' Championship, McLaren was leading with 51 points, three points ahead of their rival Ferrari.
 Renault (34 points) and Williams (32 points) contended for fourth place and Jordan was fifth with 11 points.